Infinite sequences via Lie algebra actions for oligomorphic groups

 In contrast the space $(kY)^{G}$ has a basis labeled by finite $G$-orbits

-\end{lemm} \begin{proof} See \Cref{lemma missing homomorphisms} and \Cref{example: All the orbits!} below. \end{proof} \Cref{lemma linearization} says that from an orbit counting point of view one should take $\Maps(Y,k)$ as linearization of $Y$ and not $kY$ to remember infinite $G$-orbits.
+\end{lemm} \begin{proof} This lemma is a special case of \Cref{lemma missing homomorphisms}.
+We explain how to deduce it as part of \Cref{example: All the orbits!}. \end{proof} \Cref{lemma linearization} says that from an orbit counting point of view one should take $\Maps(Y,k)$ as linearization of $Y$ and not $kY$ to remember infinite $G$-orbits.
 The space of all maps is way to large: its dimension is uncountable even for countably infinite $Y$.
 We will explain how \cite{harmansnowden22} solve this problem in \Cref{subsection linearizing with measures} by introducing the Schwartz space $\cC(Y)$, which sits in between $kY$ and $\Maps(Y,k)$. \begin{lemm} Let $Y_1$, $Y_2$ be $G$-sets.
 There are natural isomorphisms